zuedev/handbook.termina.one/services/Managed Game Server Hosting/README.md

 # Managed Game Server Hosting

-> Uncompromising performance backed by enterprise-grade networking will leave your players with an unforgettable experience.
+> Uncompromising performance backed by enterprise-grade networking that will provide your players with an unforgettable experience.

 ## Abstract